pangeo-fish/pangeo-fish/publication/paper.md

 # Acknowledgements

-- T Odaka, JM Delouis and J Magin are supported by the CNES Appel, a projet R&T R-S23/DU-0002-025-01.
-- T Odaka, JM Delouis and M Woillez are supported by the TAOS project funded by the IFREMER via the AMII OCEAN 2100 programme.
-- Q Mazouni, M Woillez, A Fouilloux and T Odaka are supported by Global Fish Tracking System (GFTS), a Destination Earth use case procured and funded by ESA (SA Contract No. 4000140320/23/I-NS, DESTINATION EARTH USE CASES - DESP USE CASES - ROUND (YEAR 2023))
-- M Woillez and T Odaka are supported by Digital Twin of the Ocean - Animal Tracking (DTO Track), a European project that aims to create a digital twin of the North Sea using animal tracking data and funded by the Sustainable Blue Economy Partnership (ANR-24-SBEP-0001)
+T.O., J.M.D. and J.M. were supported by the CNES R&T project (R-S23/DU-0002-025-01).
+T.O., J.M.D. and M.W. received support from the TAOS project funded by IFREMER through the AMII OCEAN 2100 programme.
+Q.M., M.W., A.F. and T.O. were supported by the Global Fish Tracking System (GFTS) initiative funded by ESA (Contract No. 4000140320/23/I-NS, Destination Earth Use Cases 2023).
+Finally, M.W. and T.O. acknowledge support from the Digital Twin of the Ocean – Animal Tracking (DTO Track) project funded by the Sustainable Blue Economy Partnership (ANR-24-SBEP-0001).

 # References